apurbapokharel/Ccompiler/README.md

 This is done by removing the old way of creating a AST which was basically a recursive scanning without taking precdence into account.
 Pratt parser was implemented to fix this.

+I took so long to understand the code behid the creation of the AST tree.

 Thank you to DoctorWkt for making a boy's compiler dream come true.